Anidulafungin: Indications

 Anidulafungin has not been studied in endocarditis, osteomyelitis, and meningitis due to Candida, and has not been studied in sufficient numbers of neutropenic patients to determine efficacy in this group.

+Pharmacology

-Pharmacodynamics and pharmacokinetics
+Pharmacodynamics

 Anidulafungin significantly differs from other antifungals in that it undergoes chemical degradation to inactive forms at body pH and temperature.
 Because it does not rely on enzymatic degradation or hepatic or renal excretion, the drug is safe to use in patients with any degree of hepatic or renal impairment.

-Volume of distribution: 30–50 L.
+Pharmacokinetics

 Anidulafungin is not evidently metabolized by the liver.
 This specific drug undergoes slow chemical hydrolysis to an open-ring peptide which lacks antifungal activity.
 The half-life of the drug is 27 hours.
 About 30% is excreted in the feces (10% as unchanged drug).
 Less than 1% is excreted in the urine.

 Mechanism of action

 Anidulafungin inhibits glucan synthase, an enzyme important in the formation of (1→3)-β-D-glucan, a major fungal cell wall component.
 Glucan synthase is not present in mammalian cells, so it is an attractive target for antifungal activity.